Transmasculine Guide: Dosing

 Testosterone gel can be applied to the shoulders and upper arms, or the stomach area.
 Thoroughly rub in the gel, and wait until it is completely dry before putting on clothing or interacting with pets.

-I would not recommend you go over 100mg/day unless you have obvious signs of insufficient T levels after a year on that dosage (still having menstrual cycles, or a blood test showing inadequate levels).
+It is not recommended you go over 100mg/day unless you have obvious signs of insufficient T levels after a year on that dosage (still having menstrual cycles, or a blood test showing inadequate levels).

 Keep in mind the low dosage range described above will generally not induce the same extent nor speed of changes as what would be expected at higher dosages.